IRA stands for Instructionally Related Activities.

 Instructionally Related Activities are experiences, external to the classroom, that enrich student life and learning.
 They are at least partially sponsored by an academic discipline and their content is related to that discipline's curriculum.
 Activities that are considered to be essential to a quality educational program and an important instructional experience for enrolled students will be considered.

-Independent student travel requests are approved in advance by the University Provost (or designee).
+Independent student travel requests are managed through the College Deans offices.
 Please refer to the student travel guidelines for more information.

 - The program/activity description is clearly articulated.

 - The program/activity is clearly connected to the academic mission of the division, college, and/or department, as confirmed by the appropriate Dean or Vice President.